genesismanuellumapay/etl-sql-portfolio/03_IICS_Projects/03_Incremental Load Pipeline/README.md

 ## Business Scenario & Objective
 In a production environment, performing a "Full Load" (truncating and reloading millions of records every day) is computationally expensive and highly inefficient.

 The objective of this project is to build an **Incremental Load (Delta) Pipeline** using a High-Water Mark (HWM) architecture.
-The pipeline queries an `etl_control` table to find the last successfully processed `order_id`, extracts only the *new* records that arrived after that ID, loads them into the target warehouse, and safely updates the control table with the new maximum ID.
+The pipeline queries an `etl_control` table to find the last successfully processed `order_id`, extracts only the *new* records that arrived after that ID, loads them into the target PostgreSQL database, and safely updates the control table with the new maximum ID.

 ---